samitbasu/rhdl/README.md

 - [x] Build flow graphs for synchronous circuits and kernels
 - [x] Build flow graphs for asynchronous circuits and kernels
 - [ ] Constant propagation for flow graphs (and other simplifications)
+- [ ] Replace Verilog string manipulation with a proper AST
 - [ ] Add validators for common cases (e.g., pos edge designs, etc.)
 - [ ] Fix naming of signals in the VCD traces
 - [ ] Add checks for combinatorial inputs or outputs